RoryAJames/TorontoDevelopmentApplications/README.md

 | Logistic Regression   | 69%            |  69%        | 92%       | 60%     |
 | Random Forest         | 71%            |  72%        | 89%       | 64%     |

+Precision is the most important metric since it is more costly to avoid false positives.
+That is, you want to minimize the number of applications where the predicted outcome is approved but they are actually denied.
 ## The Data

 Data for this project was collected from the [City of Toronto Open Data Portal](https://open.toronto.ca/).
 Here is a complete list of all the data sources that I gathered: